willfurnass/sheffield_hpc/parallel/GPUComputing.rst

 Requesting access to GPU facilities
 -----------------------------------

-**Public GPU nodes are available to in Bessemer, ShARC and Iceberg.
+**Public GPU nodes are available to in Bessemer and ShARC.
 These can be be used without acquiring extra permission.**

 Research groups also have an option to purchase and add nodes to the cluster to be managed by IT Services.
 For these nodes (e.g. :ref:`dcs_gpu_nodes_bessemer`),